uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/lessons/colour-by-numbers.md

 Children will need:

   - A black pencil, colouring pencil, crayon, or felt tip pen.
   - Erasers if they are using pencils.
-It's not neccesary for every child to have one, but it is useful to have them incase students make mistakes when colouring in.
+It's not necessary for every child to have one, but it is useful to have them incase students make mistakes when colouring in.

 {panel end}